Philosophy MA

 This Masters course will enable you to study the key debates, trends and approaches in different areas of contemporary philosophy whilst improving your skills in research and critical analysis.

-If you have no prior philosophical training you’ll learn the many ways of doing philosophy and discover some of the most important debates in different areas.
+If you have no prior philosophical training, you’ll learn the many ways of studying philosophy and discover some of the most important debates in different areas.

 You’ll be supported by active researchers in a stimulating environment based around our research centres, with access to library resources covering a broad variety of subjects.
 It’s an excellent opportunity to gain diverse skills for a wide range of careers, as well as further study.